contrast-zone/t-rewriter.js/README.md

         (phrase: specific, structure: pair)            (phrase: generic, structure: pair) grammar                                        grammar

-In this diagram, the initial *type (phrase: specific, structure: pair) grammars* are lower-level positioned on a grammar types scale, just like assembler is very much lower-level positioned on a programming language simplicity-of-use scale.
+In this diagram, the initial *type (phrase: specific, structure: pair) grammars* are lower-level positioned on a grammar types scale, just like assembler is lower-level positioned on a programming language simplicity-of-use scale.
 With introduction of generic variables and logical reasoning, we try to move further and climb up the grammar types scale to achieve the effect similar to one that higher-level programming languages achieved comparing to assembler.
 But unlike assembler, for which we don't have opportunity to upgrade from the outside because it is based on strict hardware, *type (phrase: specific, structure: pair) grammars* may be easily extended from the outside by new properties because their interpretation is represented by a flexible software, which we have a chance to carefully adjust according to our requirements.
 The adjustments that we chose to realize finally lead us to combined *type (phrase: generic, structure: logic) grammar* language, aiming at relative simplicity of use in a way similar to [constructive theorem proving](https://en.wikipedia.org/wiki/Constructive_proof).

 ### 3.1. type (phrase: specific, structure: pair) grammar